anthew/design-your-transit-system_customizer/README.md

 ### License

-    Just like the original code from BlinkTag, this project is licensed under GNU General Public License v3.0 (see LICENSE file)
+Just like the original code from BlinkTag, this project is licensed under GNU General Public License v3.0 (see LICENSE file).